 Bill Cummings establishes Cummings Properties, headquartered in Woburn, MA.
 At the time, it was known as Cummings Industrial Centers, Inc.

 Cummings Properties develops Cummings Park on Washington Street in Woburn, making it the first major commercial real estate development at the junction of Route 128 (I-95) and I-93.

 Tower Office Park, located at the intersection of Route 128 (I-95) and I-93, opens as the firm's first mid-rise office building.

-Bill and Joyce Cummings establish Cummings Foundation, with a focus on local giving.
-This same year, Cummings Properties builds the 150-unit Place Lane Condominium in Woburn.
+Bill and Joyce Cummings establish Cummings Foundation, a grant-making entity with a focus on local giving.
+This same year, Cummings Properties builds the 150-unit Place Lane Condominiums in Woburn.

 Cummings Properties begins acquiring properties in communities beyond Woburn, including Burlington, Marlborough, Medford, Somerville, Stoneham, Sudbury, Wakefield, and Wilmington.

 Cummings Foundation renovates the former Choate Memorial Hospital, creating—and welcoming the first residents to—New Horizons at Choate, a not-for-profit assisted and independent living community.

-Bill Cummings establishes Community Newspapers, Inc., which publishes the first edition of Woburn Advocate, followed shortly by Winchester Town Crier and Stoneham Sun.
-Dennis Clarke is named as general manager of Community Newspapers.
+Bill Cummings establishes Community Newspapers, Inc., which publishes the first editions of Woburn Advocate, Winchester Town Crier, and Stoneham Sun.
+Dennis Clarke is named general manager of Community Newspapers.

 Bill and Joyce Cummings establish New Horizons at Marlborough retirement community at the former Madonna Hall School for Girls.